harness/developer-hub/docs/platform/7_Connectors/ref-source-repo-provider/bitbucket-connector-settings-reference.md

 helpdocs_is_published: true
 ---

-This topic provides settings and permissions for the Bitbucket Connector.
+This topic describes settings and permissions for the Bitbucket connector.

 ### Limitations